bolintw/bolintw.github.io/_posts/2023-01-13-epaper-calendar-ep1-kicking-off-the-project.md

 1.  **Driving the E-Paper Display:** This shouldn't be a huge problem, but since I've never used one, I don't know how deep the water is.
 2.  **Fetching Google Calendar Data:** There should be plenty of resources online for this.
 3.  **Efficient Display Rendering:** I'm thinking I'll need to divide the screen into several "regions" to manage and update them efficiently.
-4.  **Displaying Chinese Characters:** This is the biggest bottleneck I can think of right now, and it has the potential to kill the entire project.
+4.  **Displaying Mandarin Characters:** This is the biggest bottleneck I can think of right now, and it has the potential to kill the entire project.

 ...Unfortunately, I only thought of this *after* I had already bought the screen.
 Oh well, I'm already in too deep.